Physicist91/systems-identification/README.md

 ### Datasets and Inputs

-To generate time-series data for training and testing the model, I will simulate time-series concentrations from the [glycolytic oscillations in yeast cells](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1300712/).
-This can be done by solving the system of equations using a numerical integrator from `scipy`.
 I plan to use three set of parameter values for the ordinary differential equations of the dynamical system that will result in different qualitative behaviour of the system dynamics.
 I expect the multistep neural network to be robust enough to handle these three regimes.

 The inputs are the simulated time-series data for yeast glycolysis.
 There is no further preprocessing because we already generate the data in regular time intervals.